-S. Korea elevates distancing as epidemic nears spring levels
+South Korea elevates distancing as virus nears spring levels

 The Seoul city government said it will require people to wear masks in public — indoors and outdoors — starting Monday.
 It wasn’t immediately clear how the city could effectively enforce such requirements.
 Seoul has been mandating masks on mass transport since May, but enforcement has been relatively lax as it depends on bus drivers and subway station workers.

-Some experts say such measures are too little and too late.
 There’s a possibility that government officials this week could further elevate social distancing measures to “Level 3,” which could include prohibiting gatherings of more than 10 people, shutting schools, halting professional sports and advising private companies to have employees work from home.

+“An elevation to ‘Level 3’ practically means the stoppage of all daily activities aside of essential social and economic activities, and that would bring painful results to all our people and the economy as a whole,” senior Health Ministry official Yoon Taeho said during a separate briefing.
+He called for vigilance by citizens to slow the spread of the virus, and pleaded that people cancel or push back large events such as weddings.

 Sunday’s jump in infections marked the third consecutive day they’ve crossed 300.
-Most of the new cases come from the Seoul area, home to half of the country’s 51 million population.
+Most of the new cases have come from the Seoul area, home to half of the country’s 51 million people.
 Cases were also reported in other major cities such as Busan, Gwangju, Daejeon and Daegu, the epicenter of the previous major outbreak in late February and March.

 The country managed to stabilize the situation in the Daegu area by April through aggressive testing and contact tracing.
-That approach worked because much of the infections had been tied to a single church congregation with thousands of members.
+That approach worked because many of the infections had been tied to a single church congregation with thousands of members.

-But it’s unclear the formula would be as effective now, with the virus spreading nationwide and new clusters popping up from unpredictable places and groups as people increasingly venture out in public.
+But it’s unclear if the formula will be as effective now, with the virus spreading nationwide.

 “With the number of virus patients rising rapidly, it has become difficult for anti-virus measures alone to contain the outbreak — the reduction of human-to-human contact is crucial,” Jeong said.

 Churches have constantly been a major source of infection.
-More than 840 cases so far have been linked to a northern Seoul church led by a bitter critic of the country’s president.
+More than 840 cases so far have been linked to a Seoul church led by a bitter critic of the country’s president.

 The spread worsened after thousands of anti-government protesters, including members of the Sarang Jeil Church and its conservative pastor, Jun Kwang-hun, marched in downtown Seoul last week despite official pleas to stay home.

 Jeong said at least 136 infections have so far been linked to the protest.
-Jun has been hospitalized since Monday after testing positive.
+Jun has been hospitalized since Monday after testing positive for the virus.

-Health workers have used cellphone location data to identify some 50,000 people who spent more than 30 minutes on the street during the protest on Aug.
-15 and have been alerting them to get tested.
+Health workers have used cellphone location data to identify some 50,000 people who spent more than 30 minutes on the street during the Aug.
+15 protest 15 and have been urging them to get tested.